azrulhasni/Ebanking-JHipster-Kafka-Vault/README.md

 ### Publish subscribe

 Kafka follows the publish subscribe pattern.
 This pattern works like a bulletin board.
-If Alice put up an announcement on a bulletin board.
+For example, if Alice put up an announcement on a bulletin board.
 Bob and Charles could both read them.
 They could read them at the same time, or one after the other.
 Bob could read the board today and Charles could read it tomorrow.
 The announcement by Alice would remain on the bulletin board until the expiration date for it elapsed.